 In 1977, Wesley Bolin appointed Mofford Arizona's first woman Secretary of State when he became Governor.
 And in 1988, Mofford became Arizona's first woman Governor.

 A much beloved figure in Arizona, Mofford was present for the dedication ceremony, during which Phoenix Mayor Greg Stanton also designated June 10 "Rose Mofford Day," saying:

-Our Publisher, Marie, has known former Governor Mofford for many years, and this is a well earned recognition.
+Our Founder, Marie, has known former Governor Mofford for many years, and this is a well earned recognition.
 Congratulations, Rose!

 Rose Mofford Way separates Wesley Bolin Memorial Plaza and the Arizona State Capitol and Museum.
 It’s a short walk from the Plaza to the Capitol, and admission is free.

 And don't miss these other Phoenix Points of Pride located nearby in downtown Phoenix: